anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 by sending a request to its preferred enrollment endpoint according to the above addressing scheme and evaluating the HTTP status code in the response.
-If the pledge uses endpoints that are not standardized, it risks that the registrar does not recognize and accept them even if supporting the intended protocol and operation.
+If the pledge uses endpoints that are not standardized, it risks that the registrar does not recognize a request and thus rejects it, even if the registrar supports the intended protocol and operation.

 The following list of endpoints provides an illustrative example of a domain registrar supporting several options for EST as well as for